-Our journey started at the Partas Bus Station (in Pasay City) at 11 p.m. of 05 February 2010.
-We arrived at Candon, Ilocos Sur by 7 a.m. of where we had our breakfast and lunch.
-Prior to the ascent, a medical mission and introduction of the recipient for that year’s Charity Climb.
+Prior to the ascent, there was a medical mission and introduction of the recipient for that year’s Charity Climb.
 After giving a free medical clinic at the town plaza, the 62 participants, proceeded to climb the historical trail of Tirad Pass.
 Nice trails and views (which include the plains of Ilocos Sur and South China Sea beyond, abundant pine trees, and the cave where del Pilar slept the night before he was slain in the battle) kept us going until we reached the Tirad Pass Shrine featuring Gregorio del Pilar’s statue mounted on a horse.
-It was there where we spent the night and gormandized the food at supper that is heavy.
+It was there where we spent the night.

-And the last thing that caught my attention was the multitude of quotes at almost every point of the trail although I only had six to show here.
+The last thing that caught my attention was the multitude of graffiti at almost every point of the trail.

 For more information (special concerns, how to get to the place, trivia, climbing notes, even stories, etc.), visit this website: pinoymountaineer.com.

 - Seeing 2 Dogs Getting Killed in My Dream Last Night! (whatidreamtlastnite.wordpress.com)